 You need to eat enough protein and calories to keep your weight and strength up.
 Ask your provider about liquid food supplements that may help you get enough calories.

 Avoid sugary snacks and drinks that may cause tooth decay.

 You will likely feel tired after a few days.
 If so:

 - DO NOT try to do too much.
 You probably will not be able to do everything you are used to.

 - Get more sleep at night.
 Rest during the day when you can.

 - Take a few weeks off work, or work less.

 You may be taking a medicine called dexamethasone (Decadron) while you are getting radiation to the brain.

-- It may make you more hungry, cause leg swelling or cramps, or cause changes in your mood.
+- It may make you hungrier, cause leg swelling or cramps, cause problems sleeping (insomnia), or cause changes in your mood.

 - These side effects will go away after you start taking less of the medicine, or when you stop taking it.

 Your doctor may check your blood counts regularly.